ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/directives.md

     {
         descriptor.Name("Foo");
         descriptor.Directive(new MyDirective { Name = "bar" });
-        ...
     }
 }
 ```

-Since, the directive instance that we have added to our type is now a strong .NET type we do not have to fear changes to the directive structure or its name anymore.
+Since the directive instance that we have added to our type is now a strong .NET type, we don't have to fear changes to the directive structure or name anymore.

 ## Middleware